- What Is Dependent Origination?jh

 The co-arising of stress with the push and pull on life (AKA 'tanha'––thirsting) is something we can experiment with in our own experience.
 Naturally it’s not that easy to do, which is the very reason there is a path of practice.
 A path built on the freedom of seeing dependencies and finding skilful means to reduce stress and induce freedom.
 This path is deeply supported by the other benefits of meditation ('bhāvanā'––cultivation): calming, steadying, and cultivating wellbeing.

 The map of dependent origination has evolved overtime to the list of 12 items detailed below as a cycle.
 The Buddha's liberation was supported by inquiry into the links of dependencies, and manifested in turning the circle back by releasing the prior dependencies towards a particular sense of freedom.

 Prior to the Buddha's conception of dependent origination the names of the links in the map were being used to explain how a conscious living being comes out of the world.
 The Buddha took these terms from this Vedic hymn of creation and used them to pragmatically explain the arising of dukkha in the present human experience.

-Regardless of the dependent origins of the map, and potential additional baggage it therefore carries, the schema of dependent origination can be applied to the present moment in verifiable and effective ways: We can immediately agree that 'contact' with the world is not possible without 'a sense organ' present to feel it; and that a 'sense organ' in turn needs a 'mind and body'––'namarupa'; likewise, overtime it will be evident that 'vedana'––the reactive classification of phenomena according to the pleasure and pain they could give––is seen to be a necessary condition for 'tanha'––the 'thirsting' for pleasure, and 'distaste' for pain––from which 'dukkha'––'stress'––dependently arises; furthermore with sustained investigation borne of steadiness, the subtleties of underlying 'sankhara'––subtle mental activities like how we are involved in the fabrication of experience––can be seen into and shaped towards truly profound freedom.
+Regardless of the dependent origins of the map, and potential additional baggage it therefore carries, the schema of dependent origination can be applied to the present moment in verifiable and effective ways: We can immediately agree that 'contact' with the world is not possible without 'a sense organ' present to feel it; and that a 'sense organ' in turn needs a 'mind and body'––'namarupa'; likewise, overtime it will be evident that 'vedana'––the reactive classification of phenomena according to the pleasure and pain they could give––is seen to be a necessary condition for 'tanha'––the 'thirsting' for pleasure, and 'distaste' for pain––from which 'dukkha'––'stress'––dependently arises; furthermore with sustained investigation borne of steadiness, the subtleties of underlying 'sankhara'––subtle mental activities involved in the fabrication of experience––can be understood and shaped towards truly profound freedom.